Moving Windmills Project

 Building community.
 Empowering creative problem-solvers.

-For over a decade, Moving Windmills has:
+For nearly two decades, Moving Windmills has:

-• Built low-cost water wells with percussion drilling,
+• Built low-cost water wells with percussion drilling.

-• Installed solar powered pumps and energy systems,
+• Installed solar powered pumps and energy systems.

-• Renovated local schools with new facilities and learning materials
+• Renovated local schools with new facilities and learning materials.

 %